A magnetic tight-binding model: correlations in ferromagnetic transition metals: Results

-This process which can appear approximate is quite accurate since we will find the exact correlations ($\Delta\epsilon$, $U$) which gives a the correct magnetic moment.
-We found in the localized $d$ band 3.01 eV for the effective repulsion $U_d$ in the Cobalt FCC.
-This value is obtained by shifting the LDOS by an exchange splitting energy of $\Delta \epsilon=0.93$ eV to get a coherent magnetic moment of $\mu=1.55 \text{ }\mu_B$ (excluding the orbital magnetic moment about $0.12 \text{ }\mu_B$ \cite{cite12_1}).
-This value of $\Delta \epsilon$ is in agreement with some photoemission experiments of 1 eV \cite{cite12,cite13,cite14}.
-Likewise, in the Iron and the Nickel we found respectively $U_d=3.78$ eV and $U_d=2.2$ eV by splitting the LDOS with $1.63$ eV and $0.26$ eV.
-Values also in agreement with another photoemission results \cite{cite15,cite16} for a coherent magnetic moment of 2.2 $\mu_B$ in the Iron and 0.61$\mu_B$ in the Nickel.
-The exchange coupling and the Curie temperature are calculated using the expressions (\ref{eq:ech_spl}) and (\ref{eq:curie}).
+The calculation performed using a localized $d$-LDOS yielded a value of 3.04 eV for fcc Co.
+This value is obtained by shifting the LDOS by an exchange splitting of $0.98$ eV to obtain a spin magnetic moment of approximately $\mu=1.61 \text{ }\mu_B$.
+This result is consistent with the photoemission results, which indicate that $\Delta \epsilon=1.0$ eV \cite{cite15,cite16,cite17}.
+In a similar manner, the magnitude of $U_d$ for both bcc Fe and fcc Ni are obtained to be $2.93$ eV and $2.21$ eV, respectively.
+A result obtained by shifting the $d$-LDOS with respective $\Delta \epsilon$ of $1.29$ eV and $0.27$ eV.
+The obtained values are consistent with photoemission exchange splittings \cite{cite18,cite19} for the experimental spin magnetic moment of 2.2 $\mu_B$ in bcc Fe and 0.61 $\mu_B$ in fcc Ni.
+These quantities are summarized in Table \ref{tab:table1}, where $\Delta E^\text{mag.}= \Delta E_b -\frac{1}{4n_0}U_d^\text{loc.}\mu^2$ is calculated without correction.